mui/material-ui/docs/src/pages/company/careers/developer-advocate.md

 - You will make sure contributions to the documentation are of high quality, sharing best practices with the developers.
 - You will help other team members grow at engaging with the community.
 For instance by encouraging and providing critical feedback on new blog posts.
 - You will rework the pages of the documentation that are confusing, base on feedback.
+- You will follow GitHub issues to understand where developers face frustration, and develop strategies to overcome these.
+This could be suggesting or implementing documentation updates, or proposing or contributing code changes that solve the core issue.
 ### Here are a few initiatives you might work on

 - Create a learning section in the documentation for hybrid written and video tutorials.